Perry Mason

-Perry Mason is a fictional American criminal defense lawyer who is the main character in works of detective fiction written by Erle Stanley Gardner.
-Perry Mason features in 82 novels and four short stories, all of which involve a client being charged with murder, usually involving a preliminary hearing or jury trial.
-Typically, Mason establishes his client's innocence by finding the real murderer.
-The character was inspired by famed Los Angeles criminal defense attorney Earl Rogers.
+Perry Mason is a fictional American criminal defense lawyer who is the main character in the detective fiction written by Erle Stanley Gardner.
+Perry Mason appears in 82 novels and four short stories, all involving a client charged with murder, usually centered on a preliminary hearing or jury trial.
+Mason typically establishes his client's innocence by finding the real murderer.
+The character was inspired by Los Angeles criminal defense attorney Earl Rogers.

-The character of Perry Mason was adapted for motion pictures and a long-running radio series.
-These were followed by the best known adaptation, the CBS television series Perry Mason (1957–1966) starring Raymond Burr.
-A second television series, The New Perry Mason starring Monte Markham, ran from 1973 to 1974; and 30 Perry Mason television films ran from 1985 to 1995, with Burr reprising the role of Mason in 26 of them up to his death in 1993.
-A third television series, HBO's Perry Mason starring Matthew Rhys, aired from 2020 to 2023.
+Perry Mason was adapted for motion pictures and a long-running radio series.
+These were followed by the best-known adaptation, the CBS television series Perry Mason (1957–1966), starring Raymond Burr.
+A second television series, The New Perry Mason starring Monte Markham, ran from 1973 to 1974.
+Thirty Perry Mason television films aired from 1985 to 1995, with Burr reprising the role in 26 of them up to his death in 1993.
+A third television series, HBO's Perry Mason, starring Matthew Rhys, aired from 2020 to 2023.

-The Perry Mason series ranks third in the top ten best selling book series.
+The Perry Mason series ranks third in the top ten best-selling book series.
 In 2015, the American Bar Association's publishing imprint, Ankerwycke, began reissuing Gardner's Perry Mason books, which had been out of print in the United States.